aphalo/yoctopuce/README.md

                            'https://cloud.r-project.org'))
 ```

-Installation of the current unstable version from GitHub (from sources):
+Installation of the current unstable version from GitHub (from sources)
+is also possible from the `main` branch (as shown), but unnecessary
+unless a branch different from `main` or an older commit is the target:

 ``` r
 # install.packages("devtools")